 8) Trust, Invest Time, Monitor and Educate

-Rather than sounding like a broken record, try to sense when it’s a good time to approach and talk to your children regarding cyber safety.
+Rather than sounding like a broken record, try to sense when it’s a good time to approach and talk to your children.
 The result will be rewarding in a form of assurance that they would not make an uninformed decision that might impact their life or your own.

 9) Practice What You Preach